 When you’re at retirement age, it might seem like an RV trip can be a hassle.
-But when you prepare the right way, you’ll find that doesn’t have to be the case in the slightest.
+But when you prepare the right way, you’ll find that your RV trips don’t have to be difficult in the slightest.
 In fact, there are plenty of things you can do to make sure that your next RV trip is a relaxing getaway—at any age.
-Here are some great RV travel tips for seniors!
+Here are some great senior travel tips for RVers!

 Do Some Reconnaissance